astronomer/docs/learn/airflow-setup-teardown.md

 - When a teardown task is located within a [task group](task-groups.md) and a dependency is set on this task group, the teardown task will be ignored, meaning the task `run_after_taskgroup` which is set to depend on the whole `work_in_the_cluster` task group will run even if the teardown task has failed or is still running.

     ![Task group with teardown](/img/guides/airflow-setup-teardown-task_after_taskgroup.png)

-- You can have a setup task without an associated teardown task and vice versa.
-If you define a setup task without a teardown task everything downstream of the setup task is considered in its scope and will cause the setup task to rerun when cleared.

 ### Regular DAG vs using setup/teardown